borrascador/marksite/specs.md

 ### Navigation

 * Different possible structures
-  * Pictures, Drawings, Songs, Poems, Video
+  * Pictures, Drawings, Songs, Poems, Video, Store
   * Or group by collections instead
   * Make it easy to support either one
 * Store name: "Store" or "Showcase" or "Fair"